plum-umd/symphony-lang/writeup/verification.md

 match what the crypto team is expecting.
 Our interpreter would basically need to:

-1. Implement each circuit builder by explicitly building an actual circuit;
+1. Implement each circuit-building operation by just explicitly building an actual circuit;
 2. Implement `commit c` by emitting the circuit `c`, for which the resource estimator would estimate the cost of building a NIZK proof of commitment.